healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/crux-electric-skillet-14620-ease-use-clu0o6bvj0005iq882fhqbpp9.jpg" alt="The Crux Non-Stick Electric Skillet 14620 with its thermostat inserted." width="300px" height="200px">

-We encountered no issues with the fit of the electric thermostat, and found the indicator light to be easily visible (+3).
+We encountered no issues with the fit of the electric thermostat, and the indicator light was easily visible (+3).

-The temperature settings weren’t exactly imprecise but we found the skillet cycling off and then back on to around the exact input temperature instead of going past for around 50°F like most other skillets.
-This made the pan’s temperatures stabilize slightly below the intensity we desired (-1).
+The temperature settings were not exactly imprecise, but we found the skillet cycled off and then back on around the exact input temperature.
+Most other skillets exceed the input temperature by around 50°F before dropping again below it.

+As a result, temperatures stabilized slightly below the desired intensity and negatively affected cooking outcomes in our tests (-1).

-Nonetheless, the skillet's exterior consistently maintains a safe temperature, minimizing the risk of accidental burning, though it's essential to handle it by the handles only to ensure safety (+3).
-Furthermore, the anti-slip pads effectively prevented the pan from slipping and provided stability, even under vigorous use (+3).
+Like other skillets, the exterior maintained a safe temperature with no risk of burning, but it’s still safer to grip the pan by the handles only (+3).
+Furthermore, the anti-slip pads did their job well even when we vigorously rocked the pan (+3).

 ### 8.5 - Cleaning and Storing